 What is an Avios point worth?

 This post outlines my view of what an Avios point is worth, based on your typical redemption patterns.

 One key benefit of Tesco Clubcard points is that you do not have to convert to Avios.
 Unlike dedicated airline credit cards, you have the option to convert to Avios or Virgin miles, but there is also the flexibility to use them for any other good Tesco deals that come along.
-I used a large pile of vouchers to pay a Safestore bill last year ….
+I use a large pile of vouchers to pay a regular Safestore bill ….